defold/doc/docs/en/manuals/physics-shapes.md

 :::

 ## Convex hull shape
-Defold includes a feature allowing you to create a convex hull shape from three or more points.
+In 3D physics you can create a hull directly from a mesh using the [editor workflow above](#hull-and-mesh-shapes-in-3d).
+The legacy `.convexshape` resource is also supported and can be created from points using an external editor:

 1. Create convex hull shape file (file extension `.convexshape`) using an external editor.
 2. Edit the file manually using a text editor or external tool (see below)